Hiroyoshi Tenzan: World Championship Wrestling (1995, 1998)

 Tenzan had a brief tenure in World Championship Wrestling, most notably being defeated by "Macho Man" Randy Savage at Starrcade '95: World Cup of Wrestling; Tenzan would get a rematch with Savage at NJPW's Battle Formation show on April 29, 1996, and again he lost.

 In 1998 he returned to WCW as a member of NWO Japan, where he mainly teamed with Masahiro Chono.

 Other media

 Tenzan appeared in the video for "Yonaoshi Good Vibration" by Japanese metal band Sex Machineguns.

 Tenzan also appeared as a cooking chief alongside Masahiro Chono on a movie called Kantoku Banzai! directed by Takeshi Kitano.
-He appears alongside Chono beating a few misconducted costumers (played by Togi Makabe, Toru Yano, Jado, Gedo and a CTU Themed wrestler).
+He appears alongside Chono beating a few misconducted customers (played by Togi Makabe, Toru Yano, Jado, Gedo and a CTU Themed wrestler).

 He has appeared on the Japanese television show Sasuke.

 Tenzan, along with fellow NJPW wrestlers Hiroshi Tanahashi, Kazuchika Okada, Satoshi Kojima, Tetsuya Naito and Toru Yano, appears as a member of the gang Justis in the 2016 video game Yakuza 6: The Song of Life.